 Let them cool on a plate with a paper towel for five minutes then serve with sour cream and chopped chives if desired.

-They are very similar, however, latkes are generally made with shredded potato rather than mashed.
-They’re both rounded into flat disks (although, the shredded potato latke tends to play fast and loose with the neat edges).
-They are also both golden crispy pancakes that are seasoned and lightly fried.
+Potato pancakes and latkes are similar, however, latkes are generally made with shredded potato rather than mashed.
+They’re both rounded into flat disks.
+They are both golden crispy pancakes that are seasoned and lightly fried.

 Mashed potato pancakes are said to have a German origin, at a time when food scarcity bred food creativity.
 Now they are enjoyed by people all over the world, and latkes are a staple tradition throughout Hanukkah.

-To keep pancakes from falling apart, use a binding agent like an egg.
+To keep the pancakes from falling apart, we use a binding agent – an egg.
 This addition will do wonders for keeping your pancake intact.
-Also, make sure there is no excess moisture.
-If when you are shaping your potato pancakes, you’re noticing they’re not holding together, try adding a bit more flour.
+You’ll also want to make sure there isn’t too much moisture.
+If you notice they’re not holding together when you form them, try adding a bit more flour.

 How to make these pancakes your own

 - Potato Alternatives: If you’re not up to mashing potatoes today and you don’t have any leftovers, you can use store-bought mashed potatoes.
 Keep in mind the texture may be different and you may need to add more or less flour to get the right consistency.

 - Cheese Alternatives: Try mozzarella or cheddar for a gooey cheesy interior.